Introduction

 2. Contrast

-Contrast as a design principle refers to the juxtaposition of opposing components (such as contrasting colors, like bright and dark, huge and little, rough and smooth) in composition to send an important message and generate visual appeal and emphasis.
-Among other things, it can be used to establish a hierarchy and highlight certain features.
+Contrast principle of design refers to the juxtaposition of opposing components (such as contrasting colors, like bright and dark, huge and little, rough and smooth) in composition to send an important message and generate visual appeal and stark difference.
+Among other things, it can be used to establish a hierarchy, visualize differentiation, and highlight certain features.

 In design, numerous sorts of contrast may be used:

-- Color contrast is the use of different hues to generate visual appeal and emphasis.
+• Color contrast is the use of different hues to generate visual appeal.

-- Size contrast refers to the employment of different sizes to generate hierarchy and emphasis.
+• Size contrast refers to the employment of different sizes to generate visual hierarchy and focus.

-- Texture contrast is the use of different textures to add visual appeal and emphasis.
+• Texture contrast is the use of different design textures to add visual appeal and represent difference.

 Calendly’s website employs contrast by juxtaposing blue highlights to a white background with eye-catching photos.
 This makes a big aesthetic impression and draws attention to the service dimensions.